SEO

 • Share of Voice—your site’s percentage of total organic traffic

-Organic traffic analysis shows how well your optimization works.
-These visitors find your site through search engines naturally, not through paid ads.
+Organic traffic analysis shows how well your optimization works, as these visitors find your site through search engines naturally, not through paid ads.

 Tracking keyword rankings and traffic